Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< /quotecaption >}}
 {{</quotation>}}

-Here are some example flows that start with loading a homepage:
+Here are some example flows that start with loading a homepage:[^4]

 * A homepage has a link to a list of pages in a category.
 Your reader loads the homepage, navigates to the list page, and then navigates to the target page.